ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 these are forwarded directly to the server by the proxy.
 Similarly, Short Header packets from the server with a Destination Connection ID of 0x31323334 are forwarded directly to the client.

+# Interactions with Load Balancers

+Some QUIC servers are accessed using load balancers, as described in {{?I-D.ietf-quic-load-balancers}}.
+These load balancers route packets to servers based on the server's Connection ID.
+These Connection IDs are generated in a way that can be coordinated between servers and their load balancers.

+If a proxy that supports CONNECT-QUIC is itself running behind a load balancer, extra complexity arises once clients start sending packets to the proxy that have Destination Connection IDs that belong to the end servers, not the proxy.
+If the load balancer is not aware of these Connection IDs, or the Connection IDs overlap with other Connection IDs used by the load balancer, packets can be routed incorrectly.

+CONNECT-QUIC proxies generally SHOULD NOT be run behind load balancers; and if they are, they MUST coordinate between the proxy and the load balancer to create mappings for proxied Connection IDs prior to the proxy sending 2xx (Successful) responses to clients.

 # Security Considerations {#security}